fnitiwat/movielen_recsys/Readme.md

 - #### Test
   - i think in DB unit test we can mock dataframe in DB and check the result of each function from query logic not just check only format of output

+- #### Retrain Script
+  - if we want to schedule retrain model i think i should split train.py to multiple compoenent to easier to manage ment when large data and long process

 ### Input & Output Example

 - see in folder images